dcdpr/libtxref/README.md

     assert(txref == "tx1:yq3n-qqzq-qrqq-9z4d-2n");
 ```

-#### Create an extended txref for a testnet transaction, with a blockHeight and transactionIndex and a specific txoIndex
+#### Create an extended txref for a testnet transaction, with a blockHeight, transactionIndex, and txoIndex

 ```cpp
     int blockHeight = 10000;